-Modern living often means you’d like to be able to switch between the breast and the bottle with a minimum of fuss with as little disturbance to your baby’s feeding routine.
+Modern living often means you’d like to be able to switch between the breast and the bottle with no fuss and as little disturbance to your baby’s feeding routine.

 That is why Tommee Tippee designed the Closer to Nature Feeding bottle, the closest thing to mums breasts as you can get.

 The Tommee Tippee Closer to Nature Bottle is a soft natural shaped bottle for babies first feeding.
 It is a 5-ounce bottle which is designed specifically for newborns and preemies.